wilsonmar/wilsonmar.github.io/_posts/2016-10-29-iot-raspberry-install.md

    Alternately, use the openssl utility:

    <pre><strong>
-   openssl sha256 2017-09-07-raspbian-stretch.zip
+   openssl sha256 2018-03-13-raspbian-stretch.zip
    </strong></pre>

    The output should match the SHA-256 associated with the downloaded file on the website.
    Example:

-   <pre>a64d742bc525b548f0435581fac5876b50a4e9ba1d1cd6433358b4ab6c7a770b</pre>
+   <pre>8636ab9fdd8f58a8ec7dde33b83747696d31711d17ef68267dbbcd6cfb968c24</pre>

-0. PROTIP: Save the .zip file to a DVD, then delete the file on your laptop (to make room for other stuff on your hard drive):
+0. PROTIP: Save the .zip file to permanent DVD media so you don't have to download again, then delete the file on your laptop (to make room for other stuff on your hard drive):

    A regular single-sided, single layer DVD (R+ or R-) holds 4.7GB.
    A dual-layer "DL" DVD disk holds 8.5GB.
+   <a href="#zipSizes">The file must be smaller</a> (which it is...for now).

    <a name="Adapter"></a>

    ### Micro-SD and USB Adapter

+1. Buy a 32 or 64 GB sd chip.

-0. CAUTION: Before touching delicate electrical boards, dissipate static electricity (from just walking around) by touching a grounded metal.
+0. CAUTION: Before touching delicate electrical boards, dissipate static electricity (from just walking around) by touching grounded metal.

-0. Get an adapter if you need one.
+0. Get an adapter if you need one (as for cameras).

    Some laptops require an adapter for USB.
    Be sure the adapter can read the size of chip.
-   Older ones that read 4GB may not read the 32GB or 64GB.
+   Older ones for reading 4GB cannot read the 32GB or 64GB.

    WARNING: You need to plug the micro SD chip into a full-size SD chip adapter, which goes into the Mac's SD card slot.